-- ✓ Turn off the cooling and/or heating of empty rooms so that you can use energy efficiently. - ✓ iQ Zone takes advantage of the location and environment of each room.
-For instance, a room that is situated in a shaded area requires less cooling power in order to lower the room's temperature, while rooms exposed to full sunlight, usually require less power to heat them up.
+- ✓ Turn off the cooling and/ or heating of empty rooms so that you can use energy efficiently. - ✓ iQ Zone takes advantage of the location and environment of each room.
+For instance, a room that is situated in a shaded area requires less cooling power in order to lower the room's temperature, while rooms exposed to full sunlight, usually require less power to heat them up. - ✓ iQ Zone uses one iQ controller, and several small thermostats, which have unobtrusive and simple designs with low visual impact so that they do not affect the decoration style of your home.

-Figure1 - Typical Zone Assignment for a Home
+Fig. 1 - Typical Zone Assignment for a Home